 The job cuts come at a bad time in Northern Ireland.
 Although official UK figures indicate a rising trend of employment, high unemployment and high house prices dominate in Northern Ireland.
-The job cuts will also be a severe blow to Northern Ireland’s construction and manufacturing sector, and will hit families and local communities hard.
+The job cuts will also be a severe blow to Northern Ireland’s construction and manufacturing sector and will hit families and local communities hard.

 Further, the losses will see many highly qualified and skilled aerospace workers unable to find a job in the Province.
 As one anonymous Bombardier employee said to reporters “we can’t all answer phones in Northern Ireland.
 That seems to be the only kind of work available at the minute and it’s not for everyone… as we saw with the shipyard, once those skills are gone, they’re gone.”

 Trade union Unite and the Northern Irish Executive have condemned the job losses.
-In response, Employment Minister Stephen Farry said that the job losses are “extremely regrettable, not only for those who have lost their jobs, but also for the families, communities and the economy as a whole… My department will be proactive in determining what steps we can take to assist employees facing redundancy to provide them with advice and guidance regarding re-skilling, training and alternative employment opportunities.”
+In response, Employment Minister Stephen Farry said that the job losses are “extremely regrettable, not only for those who have lost their jobs but also for the families, communities and the economy as a whole… My department will be proactive in determining what steps we can take to assist employees facing redundancy to provide them with advice and guidance regarding re-skilling, training, and alternative employment opportunities.”

-Currently there is a grim atmosphere at Bombardier’s Northern Irish plants, as many face redundancy.
-During this time, those employees should well remember the rights they have regarding redundancy, and that Bombardier had legal obligations to it’s employees regarding the job cuts.
+Currently, there is a grim atmosphere at Bombardier’s Northern Irish plants, as many face redundancy.
+During this time, those employees should well remember the rights they have regarding redundancy, and that Bombardier had legal obligations to its employees regarding the job cuts.

 The first key matter is that any wave of workplace redundancies has to carried out with due process under law, and with every regard to the employees affected.
-Additionally, any redundancy agreement or package has to carefully negotiated and agreed by both sides.
-Failure to do either of those, or to obey the strict employment law rules regarding such dismissals could make the employer liable for a claim of unfair redundancy.
+Additionally, any redundancy agreement or package has to carefully negotiate and agreed by both sides.
+Failure to do either of those or to obey the strict employment law rules regarding such dismissals could make the employer liable for a claim of unfair redundancy.

-Both British law and Trades Unions recognise that, unfortunately, there are situations where companies have to dismiss many of their workforce – as with Bombardier in Northern Ireland.
+Both British law and Trades Unions recognize that, unfortunately, there are situations where companies have to dismiss many of their workforces – as with Bombardier in Northern Ireland.
 Those usually fall into three different categories; and. a business is closing, when a business is closing a particular site, or when a business continues to trace and operate, but (as with Bombardier) requires fewer employees to carry out the work of the business.